 So, when using a ladder at home make sure you understand the risks and take the appropriate measures to prevent any unnecessary harm or injury, even if the job seems as simple as changing a light bulb.
 By following these tips you can climb with greater comfort and security:

-• Make sure the ladder is at the correct angle (75° or 1 in 4)
+• Ensure the ladder is at the correct angle (75° or 1 in 4)

 • Make sure the ladder it is long enough or high enough for the task